What I Offer

 There are two things that a counselor needs to do to meet the bare minimum standard of confidentiality in the United States.
 The first is ensuring that your therapist adheres to a professional code of conduct like the ACA ethics code.
 The second is respecting your rights under HIPAA including the use of HIPAA-compliant software for any client data or communication.
 And yes, I check both of these boxes.

 Most important is avoiding behaviors that may compromise your data.
 For example, I will never send an email or text with sensitive information in it without your express consent.
-Even then I’ll probably refuse and offer you a more secure way of contacting me.
+Even then I’ll probably offer you a more secure way of contacting me.

 If tech stuff isn’t your thing, no worries.
 Just know that I take your security and privacy seriously and that I know how to make sure that your private information stays private.